carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/README.md

 }
 ```

 > **⚠️ Warning**
->While shadow parts selectors are available as an option, we strongly advise against using it.
-As this may cause components to not behave as expected.
+> While shadow parts selectors are available as an option, use them at your own risk.
+Changing component styles may cause components to not behave as expected.
+You are responsible for ensuring your components remain functional while using shadow parts selectors.
+We cannot guarantee updates to our library's component styles won't conflict with shadow part modifications.

 #### Advanced usage for IBM.com site owners